mkojoa/eazy-logger/README.md

 ## Get Started

+#### Installation (Not Yet)
+    - Install-Package eazy-logger
 #### eazy-logger
-Sometimes you may wish to log a message to a channel.
-You may use the channel property on the LoggerOption to enable or disable and log to any channel defined. ([appsettings])
+eazy-logger is based on `channels`.
+Each channel represents a specific way of writing application logs information Use the channel property on the LoggerOption to enable or disable and log to any channel defined here - [appsettings]

 ###### Note :
     - By default File logging is set to `true` with path `Logs/logs.txt`.